 Knight's Site Services Listed by play Ransomware Group

-On March 13, 2026, the ransomware group known as Play added Knight’s Site Services to its public leak site, confirming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.
+On March 13, 2026, the ransomware group known as Play added Knight’s Site Services to its public leak site, claiming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.

 Public reporting indicates that Knight’s Site Services suffered a ransomware intrusion in which attackers gained access to internal documents.
 The Play group listed the victim on its leak site on March 13, 2026, stating that data had been successfully exfiltrated.
 Available reporting describes the exposed material as internal files; the exact volume and full list of data types remain unconfirmed in open sources.
 No customer count or specific personal data categories such as Social Security numbers have been publicly detailed.
 The incident follows the group’s typical pattern of posting proof of compromise and threatening further publication if demands are not met.